Yikes! Tiny kitchen alert!

 Still, if you’re fortunate enough to have a small kitchen layout that would work to add an island, you definitely should.

 They’re easy to build, are great for adding additional counter space, you can have extra storage, and also have a neat place to hide your trashcan.

 Let’s say you can’t add an island, and you don’t have room for a dishwasher in your small kitchen, you do have one more option.

 Consider creating a murphy counter or a counter space to go over your stove or sink.
 I’ve considered both at one time or another.

 If you have a vacant wall, you could create a murphy table that would work great for prepping veggies.
 If you don’t have space, you could use a cutting board to go over your stove or sink to give you additional workspace but could also be stored away when not in use.

 Hopefully, these tiny kitchen ideas will encourage you while you’re learning to embrace your small kitchen.
 It took me a while to adapt, but now, I wouldn’t go back to a larger home.

 I love how everything functions, it looks pretty, and I can clean my entire kitchen from top to bottom in a matter of minutes.

 Where there’s a will, there’s a way.
-Keep dreaming, keep being creative, and you’ll find a way to make your tiny kitchen the most awesome kitchen you’ve ever had.
+Keep dreaming, keep being creative, and you’ll find a way to make your tiny kitchen the most amazing kitchen you’ve ever had.